ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

-# How to Deploy a Subnet on a Local Network
+# How to deploy a Subnet on a local network

 This how-to guide focuses on taking an already created Subnet configuration and deploying it to a local Avalanche network.

 ## Prerequisites

 - [`Avalanche-CLI`](https://github.com/ava-labs/avalanche-cli) installed
 - You have [created a Subnet configuration](create-evm-subnet-config)

-## Deploying Subnets Locally
+## Deploying Subnets locally

-In the following commands, make sure to substitute the name of your Subnet configuration for `<subnetnName>`.
+In the following commands, make sure to substitute the name of your Subnet configuration for `<subnetName>`.

-To deploy your subnet, run
+To deploy your Subnet, run

 `avalanche subnet deploy <subnetName>`

 and select `Local Network` to deploy on.
 Alternatively, you can bypass this prompt by providing the `--local` flag.
 For example:

 `avalanche subnet deploy <subnetName> --local`